trendev/ngrok-file-server/README.md

 ## :cop: OAuth2 Protection

-You can also control access using a oauth2 provider (like Google, Facebook, Github, Linkedin, etc) and setting an authorized domain (for eg, only `trendev.fr` users).
+You can also control access using an oauth2 provider (like Google, Facebook, Github, Linkedin, etc) and setting an authorized domain (for eg, only `trendev.fr` users).

 > you can find the supported list [here](https://ngrok.com/docs/cloud-edge/modules/oauth/#oauth-providers-supported-by-ngrok)